Why?

 The more marker systems are analysed, the more information, power of discrimination and higher probability we get.

-"Paternity test” without the alleged father
+'Paternity test' without alleged father

 In deficiency cases when the sample of one of the persons is missing, e.g. when the alleged father is deceased, this sample can be substituted with samples from the person’s parents.